-Draw a great looking Cartoon Skull with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Cartoon Skull with easy, step-by-step drawing instructions, and video tutorial.

 And, of course, skulls are an integral part of skeletons, whether these are characters, anatomical teaching models, or aspects of dans macabre art.
 Skeletons also feature prominently in Halloween decorations.